 La Mimbre

-As you queue up to enter the Alhambra, between the high walls and the Alhambra Forest, you’ll see what seems like a simple kiosk.
-Don’t be fooled.
-When you later stumble out of the monument all hot and bothered, its tree-shaded terrace or elegant air-conditioned rooms will be a godsend.
+As you queue to enter the Alhambra, you’ll see what seems like a simple kiosk between the high walls and the Alhambra Forest.
+Don’t be fooled—its tree-shaded terrace and elegant air-conditioned rooms will be a godsend when you need respite from the heat.

-Run by the wonderful Cándida and Félix, it’s a traditional, family-run restaurant with over a hundred years of history, dozens of local dishes on the menu and a well-stocked wine cellar.
+La Mimbre is a traditional, family-run restaurant with over a hundred years of history, dozens of local dishes on the menu, and a well-stocked wine cellar.

-Enjoy a hearty fry-up of fresh, locally caught fish drizzled in lemon juice and adorned with blistered green peppers.
-Or be more adventurous and opt for the kid goat in garlic sauce, tender stewed oxtail, or codfish baked on top of a red pepper and garnished with a sumptuous tomato sauce, raisins, pine nuts and plums.
+Enjoy a hearty fry-up of fresh, locally-caught fish drizzled in lemon juice with blistered green peppers.
+Or, opt for the kid goat in garlic sauce, tender stewed oxtail, or codfish baked on top of red pepper.

-Lastly, if you don’t fancy sitting down for a meal, high stools are available along the path leading up to the Alhambra.
+Don’t fancy sitting down for a meal?
+Grab a seat on one of the high stools along the path leading up to the Alhambra.
 Have a glass or two, enjoy the complimentary tapas, and watch the world go by.

 Address: Paseo de la Generalife